The Housing (Scotland) Act 2014 provides that 'right to buy' will end, for all tenants of social housing in Scotland, on 1 August 2016.

 If you are thinking of buying your home, you should get as much advice and information as you can, so you can be sure you make the right decision before 'right to buy' ends.

 The Scottish secure tenancy provides a single, common tenancy for nearly all tenants of local authorities and housing associations in Scotland.
 The qualifying period to be able to buy your home is 5 years and the maximum discount is 35% or £15,000, whichever is lower.
 This is known as the 'modernised right to buy'.

-For further information, the Scottish Government has produced a booklet on buying your home: Your Right to Buy Your Home: A Guide for Scottish Secure Tenants (PDF, 507kb)
+For further information, the Scottish Government has produced a booklet on buying your home: The Right to Buy Notice Period - Buying your Home before Right to Buy Ends: Information for Scottish Secure Tenants [PDF, 169.8 kb]

 Who does not have the right to buy?